ni/monodrive-documentation/docs/Camera.md

 ### Semantic vs. Normal Camera

 There are two types of camera that have the same configuration.
-The `"type": "Camera"` will provide a a full color camera stream that is post-processed for illumination:
+The `"type": "Camera"` will provide a full color camera stream that is post-processed for illumination:
 <p align="center">
 <img src="https://github.com/monoDriveIO/Client/raw/master/WikiPhotos/camerasensor.PNG" width="400" height="400" />